KGConf/Bookclub-ontology/README.md

 The broader goal of the project is to produce artifacts that are accessible to a wider audience looking to understand Semantic Web standards and their relation to Knowledge Graph technologies.

+Our first use case / competency question to consider is "Where in the book is concept X discussed?"